 The second hypothesis was to determine the whether talent management dimensions- (succession planning, employee empowerment and training and development) has any significant effect on employee job satisfaction.
 The finding in table 3 shows that Talent Management demonstrated a significant positive effect on job satisfaction (Adj.R2 = 0.268, F (3, 300) = 37.614, p<0.05) of selected deposit money banks in Ogun State, Nigeria.
-The results revealed that succession planning (β = 0.171, t = , p>0.05) had a positive and significant effect on job satisfaction, while Training and development (β = 0.332, t = 4.341, p<0.05) and empowerment (β = 0.135, t = 1.789, p<0.05) had positive and significant effect deposit money banks in Ogun State, Nigeria and evelopment and empowerment are important factors in deposit money banks in Abeokuta Ogun State, Nigeria which in turn yields an increase in their job satisfaction.
+The results revealed that succession planning (β = 0.171, t = , p>0.05) had a positive and significant effect on job satisfaction, while Training and development (β = 0.332, t = 4.341, p<0.05) and empowerment (β = 0.135, t = 1.789, p<0.05) had positive and significant effect on job satisfaction of selected deposit money banks in Ogun State, Nigeria.
+This implies that succession, training and development and empowerment are important factors in deposit money banks in Abeokuta Ogun State, Nigeria which in turn yields an increase in their job satisfaction.
 The correlation coefficient is 0.525(R= 0.525) which shows the linkage between variables.
-The result shows $R^2 = 0.268$ indicates that about 27% variation that occurs in the job satisfaction as explain by of selected deposit money banks in Abeokuta Ogun State Ogun State Nigeria can be accounted for by talent management while the remaining 73% changes that occurs in job satisfaction are accounted for by other variables not captured in the model.
+The result shows R^2 = 0.268 indicates that about 27% variation that occurs in the job satisfaction as explain by of selected deposit money banks in Abeokuta Ogun State Nigeria can be accounted for by talent management while the remaining 73% changes that occurs in job satisfaction are accounted for by other variables not captured in the model.